BG6TNB/APRS-Protocol-Reference/documents/introduction-to-aprs/what-is-aprs.md

 APRS provides universal connectivity to all stations, but avoids the complexity, time delays and limitations of a connected network.
 It permits any number of stations to exchange data just like voice users would on a voice net.
 Any station that has information to contribute simply sends it, and all stations receive it and log it.

 APRS recognizes that one of the greatest real-time needs at any special event or emergency is the tracking of key assets.
 Where is the marathon leader?
 Where are the emergency vehicles?
-What’s the weather at various points in the county?
+What's the weather at various points in the county?
 Where are the power lines down?
 Where is the head of the parade?
 Where is the mobile ATV camera?
 Where is the storm?

 To address these questions, APRS provides a fully featured automatic vehicle location and status reporting system.
 It can be used over any two-way radio system including amateur radio, marine band, and cellular phone.
 There is even an international live APRS tracking network on the Internet.